 Any one of these important strategic issues may require several action plans to implement.

 Action plans also help managers when they need to assign responsibilities, time lines, budgets, and measurement and control processes for marketing planning.
 Notice in Table 2.4 that these four elements are the final items an action plan documents.
 Sometimes when we view a marketing plan in total, it can seem daunting and nearly impossible to actually implement.
 Like most big projects, implementation of a marketing plan is best done one step at a time, paying attention to maximizing the quality of executing that step.
 In practice, what happens is that marketers combine the input from these last four elements of each action plan to form the overall implementation and control portion of the marketing plan.
 Let's examine each element a bit further.

+Table 2.4 Template for an Action Plan

+Time Line for the

+Budget for the Action Plan

+Action Plan

-Template for an Action Plan Budget for the Action Plan THE CALL ST. u.J Title of Action Plan Give the action plan a relevant nam 1P THE OF ACTION FIGURE dive the action plan a relevant han 10 What do you hope to accomplish by the action plan-that is, what specific marketing objective and Purpose of Action Plan strategy within the marketing plan does it support?
+Title of Action Plan Give the action plan a relevant name.

+Purpose of Action Plan What do you hope to accomplish by the action plan-that is, what specific marketing objective and strategy within the marketing plan does it support?

-Description of Action Plan Be succinct, but still thorough, in explaining the action plan.
+Description of Action PlanBe succinct, but still thorough, in explaining the action plan.
 What are the steps involved?
 This is the core of the action plan.
 It describes what must be done in order to accomplish the intended purpose of the action plan.